The importance of taking an integrated approach to immunity.

 - Meet your emotions.
 Anger.
 Sadness.
 Love.
 It’s important to remember it’s natural to feel emotions.
 Awareness of your emotions – even those you don’t want or that you’ve been conditioned to ignore, can offer you important insights, and, help them to pass.
 Physical movement, creativity (art, painting, journaling) can help to access and express your emotions.

 - Talk more.
 Quality connections are crucial for positive health.
 Reach out to a friend to talk or, for confidential support, a counsellor or psychotherapist to help you work with your emotions.

 - Calm the body to calm the mind.
-A quality magnesium (glycinate) supplement, adaptogenic herbs like ashwaganda and nervine herbs like lemon balm (also an anti-viral) can help ease anxiety and replenish your nervous system.
+A quality magnesium (glycinate) supplement, adaptogenic herbs like ashwaganda and nervine herbs like lemon balm can help ease stress and replenish your nervous system.
 Homeopathy can help to restore emotional balance, as can Bach Flower Remedies.

 Your vital energy is the subtle energy force that flows through and around your body at all times, promoting health and harmony.
 When it is in balance, you’re more likely to feel calm, confident, and centred.
-It becomes easier to fight off sicknesses.
-Physical and emotional blockages like lack of proper rest and stress can deplete your vital energy or cause it to become stagnant, impacting your immune system.
+It becomes easier for your immune system to function at its best.
+Physical and emotional blockages like lack of proper rest and stress can deplete your vital energy or cause it to become stagnant, inhibiting your immunity.

 - Clear energy blocks.
 Osteopathy, acupuncture, homeopathy, reiki, crystal healing, Bowen and Craniosacral therapy can help to clear energy blocks and restore equilibrium to your body, mind and immunity.